perfmark/perfmark/README.md

     dependencies making it easy to include in other projects.
 If no backend for recording the trace is present, the library safely disables itself.

-*   **Multiple Java Versions**: The PerfMark API supports Java 6, making it easy to include on older or constrained environments.
-Additionally, PerfMark includes optimized backends for Java 6, Java 7, and Java 9.
-Each of these backends is automatically loaded at runtime (if possible) and uses advanced JVM features for maximum speed.

 *   **Chrome Trace Viewer Integration**: PerfMark can export to the Chrome Trace Event Format, making it easy to view in your Web Browser.